FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    The FLO-2D Plugin will automatically check the channel width to determine if the channel bank assignments are appropriate and will report and required modifications in the ERROR.CHK file.

-3. Channel right bank assignments are not required if the channel cross section will fit in one grid element and no bank elevations are assigned in CHAN.
+3. Channel right bank assignments are not required if the channel cross-section will fit in one grid element and no bank elevations are assigned in CHAN.
    DAT.

 FILE: XSEC.DAT
 ~~~~~~~~~~~~~~

-CROSS SECTION DATA
+CROSS-SECTION DATA
 ^^^^^^^^^^^^^^^^^^

    .. raw:: html